 OUTSIDE EMPLOYMENT

-The City of Boulder should be the primary job for regular full time and part time employees.
+The City of Boulder should be the primary job for regular full time employees.
 Should another position interfere in any way with the employees' ability to satisfactorily complete City of Boulder job duties, the employee may receive disciplinary action up to and including termination.

 REMOTE EMPLOYMENT

 In some situations, the City of Boulder may see fit to hire employees who reside in different locations.
 Remote employment brings with it unique responsibilities and advantages that should not be abused or misused.
 If a remote employee requires a unique work environment that is deemed unreasonable by the employer or creates a situation which the City determines is not workable, the City may require that the employee work out of the appropriate City facility.
 If the employee is unable to transition to the designated worksite, the City reserves the right to take other actions as required in accordance with City policies.
 Specific conditions of remote employment shall be included in the employee's individual employment agreement.

-PERSONNEL FILES
+13. PERSONNEL FILES

 The City maintains records on every employee related to their employment with the City.
 The employee's personnel file will contain information such as employment application/resume or cover letter, performance evaluations, training records, commendations and awards, disciplinary records, and resignation/termination records.
-Any information obtained for EEO purposes and/or medical information will be kept in separate, confidential files and accessed only on a need-to-know basis as authorized by the Mayor or City Administrator and I or their designee so long as it does not violate any laws, regulations or policies set forth in this manual.
+Any information obtained for EEO purposes and/or medical information will be kept in separate, confidential files and accessed only on a need-to-know basis as authorized by the Mayor and I or its designee so long as it does not violate any laws, regulations or policies set forth in this manual.

-Personnel files are confidential and only accessible to the Mayor or City Administrator and I or their designee or Supervisors on a need-to-know basis for personnel actions.
-Upon request to the Mayor or City Administrator and / or their designee and in their presence, current employees may inspect and make copies of their personnel records.
-Employees should contact the Mayor or City Administrator and / or their designee to establish a convenient review time.
+Personnel files are confidential and only accessible to the Mayor or City Clerk or Supervisors on a need-to-know basis for personnel actions.
+Upon request to the Mayor or City Clerk in their presence, current employees may inspect and make copies of their personnel records.
+Employees should contact the Mayor or City Clerk to establish a convenient review time.

 RESIGNATION/TERMINATION

 Voluntary Resignation/Retirement

 Employees who are voluntarily resigning from the City are requested to give a written notice with a minimum of two weeks.
-Employees will be provided their final paycheck within 15 calendar days or the next scheduled pay period, whichever is less.
-Any outstanding amounts owed to City will be deducted from the employee's final paycheck.
+Employees will be provided their final paycheck within 15 calendar days or the next scheduled pay period, whichever is sooner.
+Any outstanding amounts owed to the City will be deducted from the employee's final paycheck.

 Re-Employment